What Are Probiotics Benefits? 11 Signs You’re Deficient And What To Do About It

 - Eczema: Studies on infants at risk for eczema have shown that when the mother takes probiotics before and after birth, the babies have a more diverse microbiome, and are less likely to develop eczema.

-10. You don’t eat your veggies.
 It’s all about fiber!
-Fiber from whole grains, fruits, and vegetables are not actually digested by humans–it’s food for the billions of friendly bacteria that live in your colon.
-It’s a symbiotic relationship: you feed the colon’s bacterial colony, and they take care of you in countless ways.
-Fiber has other benefits, of course–it provides bulk to move wastes through the colon and out of your body, plus it holds enough water to keep stools soft and avoid constipation.
-Eat your veggies!
+Fiber from whole grains, fruits, and vegetables are not actually digested by humans.
+It’s food for the billions of friendly bacteria that live in your colon.
+It’s a symbiotic relationship — you feed the colon’s bacterial colony, and they take care of you in countless ways.
+Fiber also provides bulk to move wastes through the colon and out of your body.
+It holds enough water to keep stools soft and avoid constipation.

 How Do You Get Enough Probiotics?